-Even in February 2015, Urmson sent another email to Page and Brin explaining how Uber was acquiring exactly the same people who he said not to hire when he had asked Google more than a year earlier.
+Even in February 2015, Urmson sent another email to Page and Brin explaining how Uber was acquiring the same people he said not to hire when he had asked Google more than a year earlier.

 We have a choice between being the headline or the footnote in history’s book on the next revolution in transportation.
 Let’s make the right choice. – Chris Urmson

-Eighteen days after that incident Levandowski gave up on Google.
+Eighteen days after that incident, Levandowski gave up on Google.
 According to the email of a certain Google Human Resources Executive, Page was really concerned about this sudden exit of Levandowski.
 It stated Larry is worried he’s going to start something competitive.

-Levandowski started his own autonomous vehicle business in the early 2016 and named it Otto.
+Levandowski started his own autonomous vehicle business in early 2016 and named it Otto.
 In the August of 2016, Urmson left Google.
 Uber acquired Otto in the same month.